 UConn ECE students coming to any UConn campus for undergraduate studies do not need to order a UConn transcript.
 All of your non-degree work (called Pending Courses) from ECE will appear in the non-degree portion of your academic record.
 UConn students need to meet with an academic advisor in order to elect to move the credit to the degree portion of the academic record or to reject the ECE credit.
 Policies about which grades transfer and deadlines vary by schools, please check the policies before you make the choice.
 The deadline is usually at the end of the first semester on campus.
 If you do not make a choice, the credit is automatically moved in most schools.
 The choice to move or not to move, and force an automatic move, is irreversible.

 Students use the UConn Non-degree Decisions portal to make the selection.
-The deadline for incoming freshmen in the fall 2016 semester was January 3; the spring 2017 semester deadline is May 14.
+The deadline for incoming freshmen in the fall 2017 semester was December 26; the spring 2018 semester deadline is TBD.